NiLuJe/kfmon/README.md

 KFMon will abort if any of the watched files cannot be found when it starts up.
 KFMon will only parse config files at boot.

-Meaning you will need to reboot your device after adding new config files or modifying existing ones ;).
+Meaning you will need to reboot your device after adding new config files or modifying or removing existing ones ;).
 If it's a new config file, try to make sure it points to a file that has already been processed by Nickel (after an USBMS plug/eject session, for instance) to save you some puzzlement ;).

+If you delete one of the files being watched, don't forget to delete the matching config file, and then to reboot your device!

 Due to the exact timing at which Nickel parses books, for a completely new file, the first action might only be triggered the first time the book is *closed*, instead of opened (i.e., the moment the "Last Book Opened" tile is generated and shown on the Homescreen).